 This beautiful blue-domed church with orange walls definitely belongs to the list of the best Santorini Instagram spots!
 If you’re lucky enough and you’re visiting during the summer, you can even have some beautiful pink bougainvilleas in the picture.

 We were visiting in the middle of September and although there were still many flowering bougainvilleas in the city, sadly this one was already dead.

-This street is located on another part of the city and you will definitely come across with it if you’re going in the direction of Oia Castle.
+This street is located in another part of the city and you will definitely come across it if you’re going in the direction of Oia Castle.
 The street is very narrow and it usually gets very crowded during the day so it’s best to come here early in the morning.